terraform-ibm-modules/terraform-ibm-cis/access-ocp-api-through-cis.md

 4. Download the certificates in Secrets Manager.
 It has `<cert_name>.key` and `<cert_name>.pem` file.

-5. Open a terminal and run the following commands to create secrets in OpenShift using the downloaded certificates.
+5. Run the following commands on the command line to create secrets in your cluster that use the downloaded certificates.

    ```
    ibmcloud login --apikey <apikey>